HitZax/paws-and-preferences/README.md

 2. Swipe left or tap "👎 Pass" for cats you don't prefer
 3. View your results and favorite kitties at the end
 4. Try again with new cats!

-## Getting Started

-1. Clone this repository
-2. Run `npm install` to install dependencies
-3. Run `npm start` to start the development server
-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-## Deployment

-To deploy to GitHub Pages:

-1. Update the `homepage` field in `package.json` with your GitHub username
-2. Run `npm run deploy`

 ## Technologies Used